dentarg/auth0-blog/_posts/2017-12-21-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

                sslmode='require')
 ```

+RPostgres supports transactions, SSL and works fine with dbplyr.

 ## Gotchas With The Libraries

 So, what are some gotchas with these libraries?.
-We'll run this in SQL Workbench to have some data to test:
+We'll run this in SQL Workbench/J to have some data to test:

 ```sql